YufanZhao1/DAS-Group-12/DAS-Group-12.md

 quality coffee in total.
 But there is no significant difference between them.

-In gengeral, we can find that the distributions of country of origin, year harvested and category of two defect are not significantly different.
+In gengeral, we can find that there is no difference on means of Category 2 defects.
+Moreover, country of origin and year harvested are category variables.
+So the three variables can be removed to make the model more effective.
 But we need to investigate more to decide the final model.

 ## Formal Analysis